been down one time, been down two times

 okay thanks sorry love u bye

-It’s a Thursday night in New York and I am watching Lindsey Buckingham draw out every syllable of “Never Going Back Again” so much he practically doubles the song’s original jaunty length.
-It’s a Thursday night in 2021 and we are all—well, save for the group of 40-something bleach blonde women dancing in the front row while the rest of the theater remains stoically seated, but they’re another story—wearing masks and watching him promote a new album while singing a song first made popular in 1977.
-When Buckingham begins the opening licks, so slow and decided and cautious they would be unrecognizable at first to most casual fans, the crowd erupts in loud cheers—easily the most deafening of the evening thus far—and he looks upwards and I can’t tell if it’s looking for the grace to sing something painful or if it’s an annoyed eye roll caught midway, letting his displeasure show that this is the song they scream loudest for.
+Lindsey Buckingham is drawing out every syllable of “Never Going Back Again” so much he practically doubles the song’s original jaunty length.
+On a stage in New York, promoting a new album in 2021 by singing a song first made popular in 1977, he begins the opening licks in a manner that is so slow and decided and cautious they would be unrecognizable at first to most casual fans.
+And when the crowd erupts in loud cheers—easily the most deafening of the evening thus far—he looks upwards, and I can’t tell if it’s looking for the grace to sing something painful or if it’s an annoyed eye roll caught midway, letting his displeasure show that this is the song they scream loudest for.
 Lindsey Buckingham has promoted several solo albums in the shadow of Fleetwood Mac, but this might be the one time it looms so large it cannot be ignored.

 “Never Going Back Again” is a sad song that thinks it’s a happy one, which is maybe the most tragic kind of sad song.
 Maybe in 1977 Buckingham truly believed in the naive rebound lyrics he wrote.
 Maybe he really believed if he made his fingerpicking delicate enough, made his voice pretty enough, he really was over and done with repeating the same mistakes he’d made before with his (very famous) ex and onto something as bright and promising as the melody he was playing.
 But songs are just a moment’s feelings captured and preserved in acetate forever.
 Like any good songwriter still lucky enough to be playing their decades-old work today, Buckingham knows what happened after, not just in the immediate but in the forty years that followed.
 He knows all the feelings, the endless cycle of fights and reconciliations that have followed, and he does little to hide it.